readium/ts-toolkit/decorator/README.md

 // 3.
 Create the controller — it owns the diff state and sends commands through channel.host const ctrl = new DecorationController(channel.host);

 // 4.
+Check style support before applying (TextColor requires the CSS Highlight API) if (!ctrl.supportsDecorationStyle(DecorationStyleType.TextColor)) {
+    // fall back to a supported style
+}

+// 5.
 Apply decorations (call again with a new array to update) ctrl.applyDecorations([
     {
         id: "tts-0",